guitarbeerchocolate/cheat-sheets/chatgpt-notes.md

 ### UIs & Layouts

 E.g. "I need the html and css for the homepage of a blog with a navbar that has a logo area with the text "My Blog", a hero area with some dummy text and a background image from unsplash and 3 cards with some sample posts.
 Make the color scheme have some light blues and greens".

+### Optimise code

+E.g. "Can you optimise this code:<add your code here>".

+### Understanding code

+E.g. "Can you explain this regular expression: <your regular expression>".
+Follow up: "Can you change the expression to check for email addresses?".

+### Convert from one language to another

+E.g. "Can you convert this PHP function to python: <your PHP function>".